obscurecore/Bank-Services/README.md

 If has problem it try to check all peer nodes or protect already available.
 ---
 ### `Zuul Service`
+Gateway, an intermediate level between users and services.

+**Filters:**
+* `Pre-filters`:
+ Performed before routing and can be used for things like authentication, routing and request processing, speed limits, DDoS protection.
+* `Endpoint-filters`:
+ filters-are responsible for processing the request based on performing pre-filters (health check responses, static error responses, 404).
+* `Post-filters`:
+They are executed after receiving a response from the source and can be used for metrics, to generate a response for the user, or to add any custom headers.

 ---
 ### `Security Service`
 ![er_security](https://i.ibb.co/Pt6jkqf/bd-security.png)

 ---
 ### `Stonks Service`